django-commons/membership/README.md

 to entry for new contributors and reducing overhead for existing maintainers.

-Django Commons has lofty goals for the future, but will only be possible with your help:
+Django Commons has lofty goals for the future, but it will only be possible with your help:

 - Compensate maintainers